George Frederick Phillips: Background

-US Military Service in the Spanish American War
+U.S. military service in the Spanish American War

 Phillips went to Galveston, Texas, where he joined the United States Navy in March 1898.

 During the Spanish–American War he was aboard a ship that made its way to the entrance to the harbor at Santiago de Cuba.
 There, the USS Merrimac, a 3362-ton collier, was supplying coal to U.S. warships.
 On June 3, 1898, in a daring attempt to bottle up the Spanish cruiser squadron, the Merrimac was scuttled inside the entrance of Santiago Harbor in an attempt to block the passage of the Spanish fleet headed by Admiral Cervera.
 Under heavy fire from the Spanish shore batteries, Machinist First Class Phillips displayed extraordinary heroism throughout this operation.
 He and seven of his fellow sailors were captured as prisoners of war and were released a month later with American victory.

 In recognition of his valor, on November 2, 1899, he was awarded the Medal of Honor, the highest United States military decoration.